Mary Malahlela: Career

 In 1947, Malahlela graduated from medical school and registered as a medical doctor, the first black woman in South Africa to do so.
 She opened a private medical practice in Kliptown, and a second in Mofolo South.
 After the Group Areas Act, she worked at the clinic in Dobsonville.

 Malahlele was a founding member of the YWCA in South Africa, and active in the peace and anti-apartheid movements.
 She was a member of the Women's Peace Movement, a member of the Fort Hare University Council, and a chairwoman of the Roodepoort School Board.

 Personal life

 Mary Malahlela married and had two daughters.
-She died in 1981, aged 65, after a heart attack, while volunteering with Dr. Nthato Motlana at the rural Witkoppen Clinic in Sandton, Johannesburg.
+She died in 1981, aged 65, after a heart attack, while volunteering with Nthato Motlana at the rural Witkoppen Clinic in Sandton, Johannesburg.

-A primary school in Dobsonville is named after Dr. Malahlela-Xakana.
+A primary school in Dobsonville is named after Malahlela-Xakana.
 In 2015, Malahlela-Xakana was posthumously awarded the Order of the Baobab for her pioneering medical career.